5 ways to automate enterprise shipping:

 It can become difficult for anyone, from the CEO on down, to think outside of that box.

-But, despite those inherent challenges, upgrading your manual shipping and tracking operation into an automated one doesn’t have to be a painful procedure.
+Despite those inherent challenges, upgrading your manual mail shipping and tracking operations into an automated one doesn’t have to be a painful procedure.

-Here are four essential practices that can make your transition from manual to automated as painless and efficient as possible.
+Here are five essential practices that can make your transition from manual to automated as painless and efficient as possible.

 1. Get everyone onboard